Does Tattoo Removal Cream Really Work?

 By this point, you might be feeling a bit disappointed.
 Tattoo removal cream might not be snake oil but it’s definitely not as effective as it’s often claimed to be.

 If you want to fade or completely remove a tattoo, there are other options you can still consider.
-None of them are as easy as tattoo removal cream but they make up for that by getting you results.
+None of them are as easy as tattoo removal cream but they make up for that by actually getting you results.

 The surgical excision method involves, as the name implies, cutting off the tattoo.